Winter hibernation is still in full swing – but not for long…

 What do you have in store for us this year Phil?
 Will we all be wearing our winter coats longer than we hope?

-- Get the room temperature right – Set the right temp in your room before you climb into bed.
-Best sleep temperature is between 65 to 72 degrees Fahrenheit.
+- Get the room temperature right.
+Set your bedroom temperature before you climb into bed.
+Best sleep temperature is between 65-72 F (18-21C).

-- Things to avoid – Alcohol can disrupt your sleep during the night.
+- Know what to avoid.
+Alcohol can disrupt your sleep during the night.
 Not to be obvious but you probably know caffeine is a stimulant and that can keep you awake.
-Read the full article here.

 Check out this funny clip of the movie Groundhog Day, as Bill Murray’s character is stuck living the same day, February 2nd over and over again.
 Phil even makes an appearance in this hilarious scene!